-- Understand the reasons for seeking a new way to measure student performance, - Understand key growth model concepts and terminology, - Know how student growth percentiles are developed for individuals and groups, - Interpret student growth percentiles for individuals and for groups, - Use student growth percentiles in the inquiry process, and - Access and use District Reports from the NJ SMART data warehouse that contain aggregate and individual student growth data.
+- Understand key growth model concepts and terminology - Understand how student growth percentiles are developed for individuals and groups - Interpret student growth percentiles for individuals and for groups - Use student growth percentiles in the inquiry process - Access and use District reports from the NJ SMART data warehouse that contain aggregate and individual student growth data

-NJ SMART's History and Function
+NJ SMART's Function

-NJ SMART is a comprehensive state data warehouse for use by educators throughout New Jersey.
+NJ SMART is a comprehensive state data warehouse for educators' use throughout New Jersey.
 The warehouse stores data from a variety of sources and serves as a central data repository for pre-K to post-secondary educational data about students and educators.
-NJ SMART also provides easy-to-use reports for both state- and district-level use for federal compliance as well as local data-driven decision making school improvement efforts.
-Over the next few pages, we'll describe NJ SMART's history and function, including its data inputs and report outputs that will help you better understand how you can effectively leverage data in NJ SMART.
+NJ SMART also provides easy-to-use reports for both state- and district-level use for federal compliance as well as local data-driven decision-making school improvement efforts.
+Over the next few pages, we'll describe NJ SMART's functionality, including its data inputs and reports outputs that will help you better understand how you can effectively leverage data in NJ SMART.